PatrickAtef8/EmbeddedLinuxKitchen/rpi3b+_as_BareMetal/README.md

 ### 1. `gpio_control.S` (Assembly File)

 This file contains the startup code that runs before the main program.
-It sets up the stack pointer, disables caches, and jumps to the `main` function.
+It sets up the stack pointer, and jumps to the `main` function.

 - **Key components**:
   - `ldr x0, =0x800000`: Sets the stack pointer to `0x800000`.